Gare du Nord: Refurbishment

 The SNCF has long sought to improve the station to better handle traffic, particularly following the expansion of high speed rail services during the 1990s and 2000s accompanied by rising passenger numbers.
 By 2015, 700,000 passengers were using the Gare du Nord each day; projections produced in 2018 predicted these numbers to rise to 800,000 by 2024 and 900,000 by 2030.
 During 2015, the architect Jean-Michel Wilmotte was engaged by SNCF with the directive to "open the station towards the city".
 According to SNCF Project Director Stéphane Cougnon, the programme has a budget in excess of 600 million euros (£526m).
-The endeavour has the public backing of Paris' mayor, Anne Hidalgo, who has also pledged to address the frequent traffic problems in front of the station by reconfiguring its approaches.
+The endeavour has the public backing of Paris's mayor, Anne Hidalgo, who has also pledged to address the frequent traffic problems in front of the station by reconfiguring its approaches.
 Critics of the redevelopment have included several architects and urban planners, who have typically objected to the high level of commercialisation involved.

 The changes to the Gare du Nord shall be substantial, expanding its footprint to roughly two and a half times its pre-refurbishment footprint, turning it into the largest railway station in Europe.
 The expansion shall be facilitated largely by increasing the building's height, as well as by pulling back the outer walls in several places.
 The work shall build upon the existing philosophy of keeping arriving and departing passengers separated; all mainline departures are to be centralised within a new building alongside the eastern façade.
 To improve the station's interconnectivity with the rest of the city, the SNCF has reportedly considered the construction of a new eastern façade along the rue du Faubourg Saint-Denis to give direct access to the new departures terminal, as well as a new bus terminal.